Best Free Website Monitoring Tools: 7 Options Compared for 2026

 • Status pages: 5

-• Alert channels: Email, SMS, phone calls, and Slack
+• Alert channels: Email, SMS, phone calls, Slack, and Discord

 • Commercial use: Allowed